When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Forward Carry

-Techniques for doing a forward-facing carry will differ based on your carrier.
-Here are instructions to forward carry with the most common carrier styles.
+Techniques for a forward-facing carry differ based on your gear.
+Below are instructions on how to forward carry with the most common carrier styles.

 Forward Carry in a Sling

-This is how to forward carry in a sling:
+Here is how to execute the Kangaroo Carry in a sling:

-2. Open the top rail of your sling to create a wide carry basket for your baby.
+2. Open the top rail of the sling to create a wide carry basket.

-3. Hold both rings, and pull on the bottom rail of your sling to tighten the area of fabric sitting against your chest.
+3. Hold both rings and pull the bottom rail to tighten the fabric sitting against your chest.

-4. Bring the material down to your mid breast, or even a bit lower, and make sure it is nice and flat against your midsection.
+4. Bring the material down to your mid-breast or lower, ensuring it is flat against your midsection.

-5. Tighten the bottom rail again if needed.
+5. Tighten the bottom rail again if necessary.

 6. Place your baby with their back snugly against your chest.

-7. Fold your baby’s feet up in a froggy position, with their feet crossed.
-Tuck them into the sling, and pull the top part of the fabric up over your baby.
+7. Fold your baby’s legs into a crossed “froggy” position, tuck them into the sling, and pull the top fabric up over their chest.

-8. Hold your baby with your spare hand, and use the other hand to tighten the top rail of the sling around your baby.
+8. Support your baby with one hand while using the other to tighten the top rail around them.

 Wrap It Up

-1. Find the center of your wrap and place it on your stomach, then gather up the fabric thread by thread, making sure not to twist it.
+1. Find the center of your wrap, place it on your stomach, and gather the fabric without twisting it.

-2. Take the two tail ends around either side of your waist and cross them at your back.
+2. Take the two tail ends around your waist and cross them at your back.

-3. Bring the tail ends up and over your shoulders so they are falling toward the floor.
+3. Bring the tail ends up over your shoulders so they hang down in front of you.

-6. Hold your baby with their back against your chest and their bottom in the pouch you created.
-Your baby’s knees should be lifted onto their chest, and their feet will not be in the pouch.
+5. Hold your baby with their back against your chest and settle their bottom into the pouch.

-9. Then bring the tail ends around to your back and tie them to secure the wrap.
+9. Bring the ends around to your back and tie a double knot to secure the wrap.

-11. Do a quick safety check to ensure your baby’s legs are in the correct position.
+11. Perform a safety check to ensure legs are in the “M” position and the airway is clear.

 Forward Carry in a Soft-Structured Carrier

-This is how to carry forward in a soft structured carrier:
+Here is how to carry forward in a soft-structured carrier:

-6. Support your baby with one hand while placing the strap on your opposite shoulder, and repeat for the other shoulder.
+6. Support your baby with one hand while slipping your arms through the shoulder straps.

-7. Buckle the straps together at the back of your neck, and tighten the straps if necessary.
+7. Buckle the chest clip (at the back of your neck) and tighten the shoulder straps until the baby is high and close.

 Twist and Tuck Forward Carry

-2. While seated, place your baby on your lap, facing away from you.
-Their back should be against your chest.
+2. Sit down and place your baby on your lap, facing away from you, with their back against your chest.

-3. Lift your baby’s knees into an “M” position with their feet crossed under them.
+3. Lift your baby’s knees into a crossed or squatting position.

-6. Pull the straps down to secure your baby, then reach back with both hands to cross the straps behind you.
+6. Pull down to tighten, then cross the straps behind your back.

 What Are Your Options?